 Roasted coffee beans cooling.
 Credit: Pete Willis

-You should also be consistent in how long you take to load green coffee.
+You should also have consistency in how long you take to load green coffee.
 The open charge hatch is another point of heat loss.
 But don’t rush to load in your green beans.
 Instead, keep it smooth and consistent.

 Depending on your individual space and needs, there are likely other between-roast tasks you’ll need to account for.
 Make these part of a routine so that it becomes natural to perform them in the same way each time.